 The scope of financial reports presented in conformity with generally accepted accounting principles (GAAP) is broad and data is usually presented at a high level of detail.
 Such comprehensive and detailed presentations are needed to meet the needs of decision-makers and to demonstrate compliance with legal requirements to oversight bodies and others.
 Annual financial reports issued in conformity with GAAP are essential if governments are to meet their obligation to be accountable to their citizens.
 Unfortunately, the comprehensive level of detail found in many GAAP reports may confuse or discourage those unfamiliar with accounting and financial reporting.
 A popular annual financial report (PAFR) is a way to communicate selected financial data to a broad audience (some governments issue annual reports that focus on the results of operations and services provided, not financial information, therefore, should not be confused with PAFRs).

-GFOA has long been on record as encouraging every state and local government to issue a comprehensive annual financial report in conformity with GAAP.
-GFOA also encourages governments to supplement their comprehensive annual financial report with simpler, "popular" reports designed to assist those who need or desire a less detailed overview of a government's financial activities.
+GFOA has long been on record as encouraging every state and local government to issue an annual comprehensive financial report in conformity with GAAP.
+GFOA also encourages governments to supplement their annual comprehensive financial report with simpler, "popular" reports designed to assist those who need or desire a less detailed overview of a government's financial activities.
 Such reporting can take the form of consolidated or aggregated presentations, or a variety of other formats.
 Moreover, by preparing a popular report, governments will gain a deeper understanding of the jurisdiction and its environment, and it forces staff to formulate and evaluate material that would not otherwise exist.
 It can unleash large amounts of creativity, which is so often suppressed by routine and the need to respond to crisis.
 GFOA recommends that popular reports exhibit the following characteristics to be most effective:

 - The data in the popular report should be extracted from the annual comprehensive financial report and use the same measurement focus and basis of accounting as that used in the annual comprehensive financial report;